 Project: Adventure trail hub planning for Mogo and surrounds.

-Funding: The Australian Government is helping deliver this project through a grant under the Building Better Regions Fund that matches Council’s funding commitment.
+Funding: In October 2020, the NSW Government awarded $3 million to the project through the Growing Local Economies Fund.
+The Australian Government is also helping deliver this project through a grant under the Building Better Regions Fund that matches Council’s funding commitment.

 Timeframe: April 2019 - August 2020

-The Mogo Adventure Trail Hub Strategy aims to realise the potential of adventure trail tourism in the region, and establish the Mogo area as a premier adventure trail destination.
+The Mogo Adventure Trail Hub Masterplan aims to realise the potential of adventure trail tourism in the region, and establish the Mogo area as a premier adventure trail destination.

 - Mogo Adventure Trail Hub project awarded $3 million NSW Government funding through the Growing Local Economies Fund.

 - Council endorsed the draft Mogo Adventure Trails Hub Masterplan for public exhibition.

 - The draft masterplan was on exhibition for community feedback from Thursday 10 September to Monday 19 October 2020.

 - We have appointed specialist consultants Dirt Art to begin preparing the masterplan.